inkstitch/pyembroidery/README.md

 There are some cases where one software suite will encode U01 (Barudan formatting with needle sets) commands such that, rather than using needle set, it simply uses `STOP` commands (technically in this case C00 or needle #0), while other software will cycle through a list of a few needles, indicating more explicitly these are changes.

 There is some ambiguity as to whether the same needle will have the same thread.
 Whether needle_set=1, needle_set_2, needle_set=1... means use a new color each time, or whether the second "needle_set=1" indicates that we are going back to the first needle with the first thread, or the first needle with a different thread.
-Pyembroidery therefore makes no affirmative stance as to the meaning indicated here.
+Pystitch therefore makes no affirmative stance as to the meaning indicated here.

 In order to properly encode this information, commands with higher level bits sets are `COLOR_CHANGE`, `NEEDLE_SET`, `COLOR_BREAK`, `SET_CHANGE_SEQUENCE` and these encode the color being changed to or the needle being changed to. `0bnnnnnnnnttttttttcccccccc` where `n` is a bit encoding needle and `t` is a bit encoding thread and `c` is a bit encoding command.
 The `EmbFunctions.py` file contains helper functions for `encode_thread_change` and `decode_embroidery_command` to parse these commands for you.
 In all cases, `None` for a value means that there is no information about this.
 So, for example, a `DST` loaded `COLOR_CHANGE` will equal `COLOR_CHANGE unknown thread, unknown needle`.
 This allows the command sequence to explicitly declare that the information is not known, or to give the value if the value is known.